Featured image of post Setting Up a docker-mailserver

 SSL_KEY_PATH=/certs/cert.key

-The first time you start the container, you need to create a new Postmaster account immediately (within 120 seconds).
+When you first start the container, you need to create a new Postmaster account within 120 seconds:

 1